betaglot/plantabeta/docs/reference/Move/MoveTeori/MoveElements/ToolMove/MarkaMove/Overview.md

-# 🟠 <move>FlagMoto</move>
+# 🟠 <move>MarkaMove</move>

-## FlagPut
+## MarkaPut

 post verb (MAKE KNOWN)

 > to make information known to the public, or to put up signs on land or other property

-Flags are posted throughout the land.
+Markas are posted throughout the land.

-## Flag Anatomy
+## Marka Anatomy

-- FlagBody
+- MarkaBody
-- FlagEnd
+- MarkaEnd

-## Flag Attributes
+## Marka Attributes

-- FlagLength
+- MarkaLength
-- FlagWidth
+- MarkaWidth
-- FlagMaterial
+- MarkaMaterial
-- FlagHeight
+- MarkaHeight
-- FlagColor
+- MarkaColor

-- Flagger Pouch
+- Markager Pouch

 ---